 We keep your personal data only as long as necessary to provide you with the Spotify Service and for legitimate and essential business purposes, such as maintaining the performance of the Spotify Service, making data-driven business decisions about new features and offerings, complying with our legal obligations, and resolving disputes.
 We keep some of your personal data for as long as you are a user of the Spotify Service.
 For example, we keep your playlists, song library, and account information.

-Spotify shares your personal data globally with other companies in the Spotify Group in order to carry out the activities specified in this Policy.
-This includes to Spotify Group companies in the following countries: Australia, Austria, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Hong Kong, Italy, Japan, Luxembourg, Mexico, The Netherlands, Poland, Singapore, Spain, Sweden, Switzerland, Taiwan, Turkey, United Kingdom and the United States of America.
-Spotify may also subcontract processing to, or share your personal data with, third parties located in countries other than your home country.
-Your personal data, therefore, may be subject to privacy laws that are different from those in your country of residence.
+Spotify shares your personal data globally with Spotify group companies in order to carry out the activities specified in this Policy.
+Spotify may also subcontract processing to, or share your personal data with, third parties located in countries other than your country.
+Your personal data, therefore, may be subject to privacy laws that are different from those in your country.

 Personal data collected within the European Union and Switzerland may, for example, be transferred to and processed by third parties located in a country outside of the European Union and Switzerland.
 In such instances Spotify shall ensure that the transfer of your personal data is carried out in accordance with applicable privacy laws and, in particular, that appropriate contractual, technical, and organisational measures are in place such as the Standard Contractual Clauses approved by the EU Commission.

-For further details of the security measures we use to protect your personal data, please see the ‘Keeping your personal data safe’ Section 11 of this Policy.
+For further details of the security measures we use to protect your personal data, please see Section 10 ‘Keeping your personal data safe’ of this Policy.

 We may display advertisements from third parties and other content that links to third-party websites.
 We cannot control or be held responsible for third parties’ privacy practices and content.
 If you click on a third-party advertisement or link, please understand that you are leaving the Spotify Service and any personal data you provide will not be covered by this Policy.
 Please read their privacy policies to find out how they collect and process your personal data.